Growing Beets: How To Get Big Beetroot Harvests

 - Flavescens group (Beta vulgaris subsp. vulgaris var. flavescens) or swiss chard: Believed to come from the Mediterranean, although the “Swiss” name is confusing.
 Excellent leafy green vegetable.

-- Cicla group (Beta vulgaris subsp. vulgaris var. cicla) or spinach beet / chard: Originates in the Mediterranean, another popular leafy green vegetable which forms in a head similar to cabbage.
+- Cicla group (Beta vulgaris subsp. vulgaris var. cicla) or spinach beet / swiss chard: Originates in the Mediterranean, another popular leafy green vegetable which forms in a head similar to cabbage.

 - Crassa group (Beta vulgaris subsp. vulgaris var. crassa) or mangelwurzel: Claimed to have been widespread throughout the UK, Ireland and Scotland.
 Edible to humans when young, but generally grown as animal fodder.